jdauphant/developers-documentation/_database_api/backups.md

 `POST https://db-api.scalingo.com/api/databases/[:db]/backups`

-Ask for the creation of a new backup.
+Schedule the creation of a new backup.
 This query is asynchronous.
 The HTTP query returns 201 and the backup creation is actually started asynchronously.

 ||| col |||